itsbeltaine/dndaestios-players/NPC/Maeve.md

 [[Alufine]] takes everything in notes.

 Aleesia dit qu'elle n'a plus a être seul.
-"Get use to us, we're not going anywhere!"
+"Get used to us, we're not going anywhere!"

 Maeve asks to go and [[Alufine]] needs to go back to work.